OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RNASeqFusion.md

 ## RNA-Seq Paired End Fusion (GenePair Frequency)

-The RNA-Seq Paired End FUsion (GenePair Frequency) view shows each paired end fusion gene pair in a single chart, organized by Group (e.g. Tumor Type).
+The RNA-Seq Paired End Fusion (GenePair Frequency) view shows each paired end fusion gene pair in a single chart, organized by Group (e.g. Tumor Type).

 X-Axis shows percent of samples with the fusion, while Y-axis shows the group.
 Use the Sample Tab to change filtering options on the samples.
 Use the Grouping option to change grouping.
 Use the Fusion tab to filter the shown fusions.
 By default, all potential fusions are shown.